A Robotic Prostatectomy an Effective Prostate Cancer Treatment

 Men of all different walks of life will experience a urological problem at one time or another in their life.
 Some of the most common urological symptoms that a man could experience include pelvic pain, incontinence, a burning sensation while urinating, and impotence.
 While some of these symptoms can occur with age, injury, weight gain, and lifestyle choice, it is not normal for these symptoms to become so severe that it disrupts normal activities of life.

 Traditionally, open surgery using a large incision has been the standard approach to many urological procedures such as a prostatectomy.
 Open surgery often leads to a longer recovery process, increased pain and larger scars.
 Today, many surgeons are turning towards a more minimally invasive approach by choosing the da Vinci Surgical System.
-A robotic prostatectomy is a treatment for prostate cancer has proven to be effective for thousands of men who have been diagnosed with the disease.
+A robotic prostatectomy as a prostate cancer treatment has proven to be effective for thousands of men who have been diagnosed with the disease.

 The technology uses very tiny incisions that allow surgeons to use miniature instruments and with a 3D camera and microscope, operate with precise control and movement.
 The approach leaves minimal scarring and reduces the loss of blood, pain, and overall trauma that historically accompanies an open and complex prostatectomy.
 Some men will be able to have prostate removal surgery and continue without any additional treatment for their cancer (for men who are diagnosed in earlier stages); for men who have prostate cancer that is in a latter stage, the prostatectomy may be accompanied with chemotherapy and/or radiation treatment, or a combination of both.